William Lamb, 2nd Viscount Melbourne

-Henry William Lamb, 2nd Viscount Melbourne (15 March 1779 – 24 November 1848), was a British Whig statesman who twice served as Prime Minister of the United Kingdom, first in 1834 and again from 1835 to 1841.
+William Lamb, 2nd Viscount Melbourne (15 March 1779 – 24 November 1848), was a British Whig statesman who twice served as Prime Minister of the United Kingdom, first in 1834 and again from 1835 to 1841.
 He also held senior cabinet roles including Home Secretary (1830–1834) and Chief Secretary for Ireland (1827–1828), and led the House of Lords and the Opposition during key transitions in the early Victorian era.

-Melbourne’s first premiership ended when he was dismissed by King William IV in November 1834 — the last time a British monarch removed a sitting prime minister.
+Melbourne's first premiership ended when he was dismissed by King William IV in November 1834—the last time a British monarch removed a sitting prime minister.
 He returned to office five months later and remained in power for six years, guiding Queen Victoria through her early reign and acting as a trusted advisor during her political initiation.

 His tenure was marked by personal influence rather than legislative innovation.
 Though not associated with major reforms or foreign conflicts, Melbourne played a central role in the Bedchamber Crisis and other court-related controversies.
 His legacy remains closely tied to his mentorship of Victoria and the stabilisation of Whig leadership during a politically volatile period.

 Early life

-Henry William Lamb was born on 15 March 1779 in London, England, into an aristocratic Whig family.
-He was the son of Peniston Lamb (1745–1828) and Elizabeth Lamb (née Milbanke; 1751–1818).
+William Lamb was born on 15 March 1779 in London, England, into an aristocratic Whig family.
+He was the son of Peniston Lamb and Elizabeth Lamb (née Milbanke).
 His paternity was questioned, being attributed to George Wyndham, 3rd Earl of Egremont, to whom it was considered he bore a considerable resemblance, and at whose residence, Petworth House in Petworth, West Sussex, he was a visitor till Egremont's death in 1837.
 Lamb was called to Egremont's bedside when Egremont was dying, but, nevertheless, stated that Egremont being his father was "all a lie".